 - Track Your Applications: Use Google sheets or Excel to track your credit card applications.
 The sheet should include columns for: Application date, date to hit the minimum spend, points you will earn, if can you add an extra card holder (for an extra points), benefits of the card, a screen-shot of offer you are applied for (very important!), and the offer code where applicable.

 - Award Wallet: Sign up for an Award Wallet Pro account and enter every one of your rewards accounts.
 This online service will track your account balances so you can see them all in one place, give tips on how to earn more miles, and most importantly, they will alert you if any of your rewards are about to expire.

 - Prosper.com/Daily: This free online tool is the best way to keep track of your bank accounts and credit card charges.
 Enter all your credit cards and bank accounts into Prosper Mobile App.
 Yes, that sounds scary, but Prosper is easily one of the most secure and valuable tools when trying to keep your credit score high, reduce any pesky fees or interest charges, and make sure that nothing fraudulent is getting charged to your accounts.

 - Mind Your Deadlines: Before you reach the minimum spend deadline call your credit card company and confirm everything is on track to earn your points.

-Return to main Travel Hacking page for more tips on lodging, flights, and immersive travel experiences.
+Return to main Award Travel page for more tips on lodging, flights, and immersive travel experiences.